 The Moon can be used as a pointer to find other objects in the sky.

-- The waxing crescent Moon sits to the right of Venus after sunset on the 6th.
+- On the 2nd, the waxing crescent Moon sits above and to the right of Mercury, low in the western sky after sunset.

-- On the night of the 16th, the waxing gibbous Moon is below Aldebaran (Taurus).
+- On the evening of the 13th, the waxing gibbous Moon travels across the sky with the red giant star Aldebaran (Taurus, the bull).

-Earth experiences the Summer Solstice at 4:11am on Sunday 22nd.
-This is when the Sun reaches its most southerly position for the year.
-On this day the Sun is at its highest and it is our longest day totalling 14 hours, 47 minutes.
+Earth experiences the Summer Solstice on Wednesday 21st.
+At 9:44pm, the Sun has reached its furthest south for the year and begins moving northward (as viewed from Earth).
+On this day, the Sun is at its highest and it is our longest day totalling 14 hours, 47 minutes of daylight.

 The most consistent meteor shower of the year, the Geminids, occurs between the 6th to 19th.
 It is quite active throughout this period, with a peak on the morning of the 15th.
-However, the waxing gibbous Moon around this time, makes it best to catch the shower a few days prior.
+Unfortunately, this year the peak coincides with the Full Moon, so many of the fainter meteors will be drowned out.
 The shower is centred near the bright star Castor, which rises in the north-east around 11pm and is visible until dawn.
 We can usually expect around 20 meteors per hour.
 This meteor shower is unique because it is associated with an asteroid called Phaethon, unlike other meteor showers that are caused by comet debris.

 Stars & Constellations